Bubba McDaniel

 Robert "Bubba" McDaniel (born May 3, 1983) is an American mixed martial artist who formerly fought as a Middleweight for the Ultimate Fighting Championship where he went (1–2).
 He was a member of FX's The Ultimate Fighter: Team Jones vs. Team Sonnen.
+He is currently signed to the BKB Bare Knuckle Boxing roster.

 Mixed martial arts career

 The Ultimate Fighter

 In January 2013, it was announced that McDaniel was selected for The Ultimate Fighter: Team Jones vs. Team Sonnen.
 To get into the TUF house, McDaniel defeated Ryan Bigler by TKO.
 During the choosing of teams, he was the third pick of coach Jon Jones for Team Jones and sixth overall.

 McDaniel faced eventual winner Kelvin Gastelum in the preliminary round.
 Despite being favored to win, McDaniel was submitted in the second round via rear-naked choke.

 McDaniel was chosen by coach Jones for the wildcard spot and faced Kevin Casey.
 Bubba won via corner stoppage after Casey didn't answer the bell for the third round.

 McDaniel lost via early KO to Uriah Hall in the quarterfinals.